Berlin History, Family Crest & Coats of Arms

 The surname Berlin was first found in Nuremburg, where the name Berlin was closely identified in early mediaeval times with the feudal society of early European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Berlin family
+Early History of the Berlin family

 This web page shows only a small excerpt of our Berlin research.
 Another 54 words (4 lines of text) covering the years 1725 and 1799 are included under the topic Early Berlin History in all our PDF Extended History products and printed products wherever possible.